 I received a Master’s Degree in English from the University of North Florida in 2005, and I liked the classroom so much, I stayed in one for more than a decade as a high school teacher and adjunct professor.
 But I threw caution (and my red pen) to the wind when I moved to Georgia and accepted a position at In Touch Ministries.
-Today, I’m honored to be a Deputy Editor there.
+Today, I’m honored to be the Director of Editorial Operations there.
 I am also a twice-monthly columnist for Multiple Sclerosis News Today and a freelance writer and editor.
 (Hey, what can I say?
 Free time is for the weak.)

 My work has been featured in Christianity Today, The Bitter Southerner, The Brink, Ink & Letters, and other thoughtful and engaging magazines and websites.
 You can check out my work by visiting the publications page on this site.